 - Mix the lime juice, orange juice, crushed garlic, cumin, paprika, coriander powder and salt in a small bowl.

-- Marinate the fish chunks for 1 - 2 hours.
+- Marinate the fish chunks for at least an hour if possible.

 - Add the coconut milk to the refrito, mix it in well and cook for about 10 minutes, if you prefer a thicker sauce you can thicken the sauce by adding ½ tsp of tapioca starch or corn starch.